+WARNING!
 Vehicle stability during operation of any superstructure system is the responsibility of the bodybuilder and the user.
 The user should at all times make sure that vehicle stability is guaranteed.
-It is therefore important that clear instructions for use of the superstructure should be provided on or supplied with the vehicle.
+It is therefore important that clear instructions for use of the superstructure should be provided by the bodybuilder on or supplied with the vehicle.